-Enjoying the sunshine, approximately 500 people attended Art in the Park in Vermilion on September 8.
-Visitors enjoyed perusing the different mediums of local artwork including jewellery, pottery, painting, and sewing.
-People travelled from all over the region to attend The Good Life Institute’s event and took in classes, and enjoyed lunch by Lasting Impressions Catering and cinnamon buns at the community oven.
+Enjoying the sunshine, approximately 500 people attended Art in the Park in Vermilion on September 7.
+Visitors enjoyed perusing the different mediums of local artwork including jewellery, pottery, painting, leatherwork, and clothing.
+People travelled from all over the region to attend The Good Life Institute’s event; some even took in classes, and enjoyed lunch by Lasting Impressions Catering and cinnamon buns at the community oven sponsored by Inter Pipeline.

 Inter Pipeline once again sponsored the event through their community outreach program.

 “We like supporting this event because it is good for the community, and it is a way to interact and let people know where the industry is going,” said Inter Pipeline’s Dale Ness.

 Twenty-three new and returning vendors featured local and area products.
 Amanda Graf from Lloydminster showcased Real Me Clothing Co. and said, “It’s nice to see events like this in the community.
 I love meeting people and creating things that speak to people; giving them things they can’t find anywhere else.”